Benzema signs new two-year Real Madrid contract until 2023

 While Romelu Lukaku has joined Chelsea this summer, and other leading strikers such as Robert Lewandowski and Ering Haaland have been linked with moves, it never appeared likely that Benzema would ever depart Madrid.

-The veteran striker has been open about wanting to renew his Real deal, and the long and succesful partnership between player and club has now been renewed.
+The veteran striker has been open about wanting to renew his Real deal, and the long and successful partnership between player and club has now been renewed.

 A Real legend

-Benzema is No 5 in the Madrid list of all-time club top scorers with 281 goals, including 194 in La Liga - with two in the victory over Alaves to open the 2021-22 season - and 59 in the Champions League.
+Benzema is number five in the Madrid list of all-time club top scorers with 281 goals, including 194 in La Liga - with two in the victory over Alaves to open the 2021-22 season - and 59 in the Champions League.

 He has 71 Champions League goals in total across his career with Lyon and Madrid - only Cristiano Ronaldo, Lionel Messi and Lewandowski have more.